Leigh Neighbours - Leigh West

 How the Big Local area approached delivery

-Unlike other Big Local partnerships, Leigh West Big Local was not formed from scratch, but developed out of a pre-existing group, the Leigh Neighbours Project.
+The Leigh West Big Local partnership developed out of a pre-existing group, the Leigh Neighbours Project.
 This group received funding to support community relations and cohesion between 2009 and 2011, before Big Local was launched.

-Throughout their time as a Big Local partnership, time and resources were invested in different types of community consultation to inform their work.
-This enabled residents to participate, and created a thorough understanding within the partnership of local issues and concerns.
-Early on, they commissioned a participatory, hands-on consultation method known as Planning for Real to identify and address need in the area.
-Using a 3D model made by a local school, residents were invited to show how they felt the area could be improved and suggest ways to address specific problems.
+Throughout Big Local, the partnership consulted the community to understand local issues and concerns and encourage residents to have their say.
+Early on, they commissioned a participatory, hands-on consultation method known as Planning for Real.
+This used a 3D model of the area, made by a local school, and invited residents to show how they felt the area could be improved and suggest ways to address specific problems.
 Over 2,500 suggestions were received from more than 750 people.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.